Thomas & Friends (franchise): Early years and the series' success

 In 1979, British television producer Britt Allcroft was producing a documentary on the Bluebell Railway, a heritage railway in Sussex which featured in the Railway Series book Stepney the Bluebell Engine.
 As part of her research before filming, Allcroft read some books in The Railway Series and was highly entertained and impressed with the stories which Awdry had written, later remarking that "there was something in the stories that I felt I could develop that would connect with children.
 I saw a strong emotional content that would carry with little children's experiences with life."

 Allcroft worked to convince Awdry that she could, with funding, convert the stories into a successful television show.
 Her efforts were successful, and she purchased the television rights from the publishers of The Railway Series at a cost of what was then £50,000 ($74,000 in U.S. dollars at the time).
 Allcroft still had to work to raise the money to finance production and, despite showing a keen interest, wanted a level of creative control which she did not want to forego.
 In the end, after several years of searching and having to place a second mortgage on her home, Allcroft raised sufficient funding from her local bank manager.

-By 1981, Allcroft had secured the finances to produce the show, she started to assemble the crew, including producer and director David Mitton, also the founder of Clearwater Features Ltd.; crew member Steve Asquith; American-born producer Robert D. Cardona; and composers and songwriters Mike O'Donnell and Junior Campbell, who are also musicians.
+By 1981, Allcroft had secured the finances to produce the show, she started to assemble the crew, including producer and director David Mitton, also the founder of Clearwater Features Ltd.; crew member Steve Asquith; American-born producer Robert D. Cardona; and composers and songwriters Mike O'Donnell and Junior Campbell.

-Spin-off

-In 2002, a spin-off titled Jack and the Sodor Construction Company was in the works.
-Although the series was cancelled, most likely due to its similarity to Bob the Builder, 13 episodes had already been filmed.
-Twenty-six episodes had originally been planned in 2001, and the remaining 13 episodes that were yet to be filmed at the time were the ones cancelled.
-Two of the episodes apart from the planned twenty-six, Jack Jumps In and A Friend in Need, were adapted into the sixth season of the show, and paired as one episode, as 2002 was the year the sixth season aired.
-In 2006, the 13 episodes that had already been filmed were revived into a spin-off with the same recurring name as the original show concocted in 2002.
-The episodes aired at the same time as the tenth season of the show.

-2D-animated reboot series
+The series ran starting with the first series in 1984.
+Series 12 would be the final series to use be filmed in live action (although some computer-generated imagery (CGI) was incorporated), as production transitioned to full CGI in the late 2000s.